Same-sex marriage in Argentina: Legislative action

+The law also allows transgender people to marry their partners.
+The first such marriage occurred in San Miguel de Tucumán on August 3, 2010, between Juan Carlos Lizárraga and Rody Humano, a transgender woman who was serving as a councilwoman in Bella Vista.
 On July 27, 2012, a Buenos Aires couple, Alejandro Grinblat and Carlos Dermgerd, became the first men in Latin America to obtain double paternity of a newborn.
 Their baby, Tobías, is the natural son of one of the two men and was born to a surrogate mother.
 He became the first person in Argentina with a birth certificate listing two fathers.